 - Only the root account and authorized sub-accounts can suspend versioning for a bucket.

-You can add, query, and delete objects in a bucket no matter what the versioning state is.
+You can upload, query, and delete objects in a bucket no matter what the versioning state is.
 When versioning is enabled or suspended, you can query and delete objects with or without version IDs.

 For objects in the bucket before versioning is enabled, their version ID will be “null”.
 Enabling versioning will change the way COS handles the objects, such as how COS makes requests, but not the objects themselves.
-Objects with the same name added thereafter will be stored in the same bucket with different version IDs.
+Objects with the same name uploaded thereafter will be stored in the same bucket with different version IDs.
 You can manage objects in a bucket with versioning enabled as described below:

 If versioning is enabled for a bucket, when you perform PUT, POST, and COPY operations, COS will automatically assign a unique version ID to the objects added to the bucket.